asgharrazavi/msm_analysis_scripts/utils/README.md

-# msm_analysis_scripts
+## msm_analysis_scripts
-Some python utility scripts for extracting information from MSMs (Markov State Models)
+Some python utility scripts for extracting information from MSMs (Markov State Models).